 We've also now recognised out of industry applications - for example, there is potential to plastic bread clips in bread manufacturing.

 Initial feedback has been very positive, with the project now set to deliver a solution to the market that has a much more sustainable and greener footprint.

-The innovative new clip is made using our unique biodegradable polymers, PolyDegrade™.
+The innovative new clip is made using an early prototype of our unique sustainable polymers, PolyDegrade™.

 What was a short-life, single-use product is now being revolutionised, with a sustainable product in its place - one that will have an appropriate, environmentally friendly end of life.Find out more about PolyDegrade™ Vine Clips

 Whether you're looking for help in new product design or in improving processes behind an existing product, our team is here to help.